 Consumer Data Protection Act & Personal Data Privacy Law

-Virginia became the second state to adopt a much-needed data privacy legislation law, with aims to protect consumers from data theft and data misuse.
+Virginia became the second state to adopt a much-needed data privacy legislation law, which aims to protect consumers from data theft and data misuse.
 Under the consumer data law, consumers gain important privacy rights, including the right to access, correct, delete, make portable their own information, and to avoid discrimination.

 Consumers will also be able to opt-out of targeted advertising and prohibit the sale of their personal data.
 The law also describes several instances in which an entity may not be required to comply with consumer requests when compliance would be “unreasonably” difficult.